ItsJustChewbacca/React-Redux/README.md

-# Creating React Application using Redux store
+# React Application using Redux store